 \subsection{Architecture}

-\paragraph{Axial Attention} Given the success of large transformer models in other domains, we employ a scalable axial attention \citep{ho2019axial, dong2022cswin, huang2019ccnet} transformer backbone.
+\textbf{Axial Attention.} Given the success of large transformer models in other domains, we employ a scalable axial attention \citep{ho2019axial, dong2022cswin, huang2019ccnet} transformer backbone.
 For a (2+1)-dimensional system with $T \times H \times W$ tokens, conventional dense attention attends over all tokens simultaneously and has cost $O((HWT)^2)$.
 Axial attention instead performs a series of attention operations over each axis in turn, limiting the cost to $O(H^2 + W^2 + T^2)$.
-In Figure \ref{fig:attentionAndBias}, it can be seen that while we perform attention on each axis independently, spatial attention utilizes one set of linear projections for both the height (y) and width (x) axes.
+In Figure \ref{fig:attentionAndBias}, it can be seen that while we perform attention on each axis independently, the spatial $K,\ Q,\ V$ projections are shared between the height (y) and width (x) axes.

-Axial attention has been used in a number of video transformers \citep{arnab2021vivit, gberta_2021_ICML} due to the improved scalability in higher dimensions.
+Axial attention has been used in video transformers \citep{arnab2021vivit, gberta_2021_ICML} due to the improved scalability in higher dimensions.
 While the tools used in our transformer backbone were introduced in prior work, our choice of using fully axial attention differs from ViViT which opted to only separate space and time attention.
-We favor scalability over maximizing accuracy and so chose the fully axial formulation.
-In subsequent sections we refer to this architecture as an Axial ViT (AViT).
+We favor scalability over maximizing accuracy and so chose fully axial attention.
+In the following, we refer to this architecture as an Axial ViT (AViT).

-\paragraph{Field Embedding and Normalization} Embedding multiple physical systems into a single shared representation is complicated by the fact that fields from different systems may operate on entirely different scales in terms of both magnitude and resolution.
+\textbf{Field Embedding and Normalization.} Embedding multiple physical systems into a single shared representation is complicated by the fact that fields from different systems may operate on entirely different scales in terms of both magnitude and resolution.
 This is one of the primary challenges that must be addressed for multiple-physics pretraining.

-To unify the magnitudes, we utilize reversible instance normalization \citep{kim2022reversible}.
-We compute the mean and standard deviation of each channel over the space-time dimensions and use them to normalize the input fields.
-These statistics are saved and used to denormalize the model outputs.
-While this approach was initially developed for time-series forecasting, the effect is similar to that reported in \citet{subramanian2023foundation}, where it was found to be beneficial to rescale the inputs to a fixed norm during training.
+\looseness = -1 To unify magnitudes, we use Reversible Instance Normalization \citep[RevIN]{kim2022reversible}.
+We compute the mean and standard deviation of each channel over space-time dimensions and use them to normalize input fields.
+These statistics are saved and used to denormalize model outputs.
+While this approach was initially developed for time-series forecasting, in practice the effect is similar to that of the norm scaling utilized in \citet{subramanian2023foundation}.